top of page

 Entrance to "Fortaleza da Luz" restaurant with a red gate, orange flowers, and white walls.
 Text reads "1670" with warm lantern lights.

-Imagine crisp, clear mornings perfect for a refreshing walk along the water’s edge.
+Imagine those clear mornings perfect for a refreshing walk along the water’s edge.
 The expansive beach, often less crowded than in peak season, provides a sense of peaceful solitude.
 Even in winter, the Atlantic remains an active playground; you can often spot dedicated surfers riding the swells—particularly when the north-northwest winds hit—creating a mesmerizing sight against the dramatic backdrop of the Rocha Negra cliffs.

 Boats on a cobblestone street in Burgau, Portugal, surrounded by white buildings under a deep blue sky.
 Some cars are parked, with visible text "LAGOS."